hapijs/joi/API.md

 #### `date.greater(date)`

-Specifies that the value must be greater than `date`.
+Specifies that the value must be greater than `date` (or a reference).

 ```js
 const schema = Joi.date().greater('1-1-1974');